lsbuscaglia/publicportfolio/README.md

-# publicportfolio
+# Public Portfolio
 Hello! this is all the jobs i can present you for now.
 Thanks for see it! </br>
-0. CoderHouse - Desafíos realizados durante la cursada.
+0. CoderHouse [ESP] - Desafíos realizados durante la cursada.
 Incluirá proximamente el proyecto final.